 The world is urbanizing fast.
 By 2050, the UN estimates that over seventy percent of the globe's population will live in cities.
 In several ongoing projects, I am involved in documenting and exploring political mobilization and violence in urban areas.

 "Urban Social Disorder 3.0: A Global, City-Level Event Dataset of Political Mobilization and Disorder.”
-With Karim Bahgat (William & Mary), Halvard Buhaug and Henrik Urdal (Peace Research Institute Oslo)
+With Karim Bahgat (William & Mary), Halvard Buhaug and Henrik Urdal (Peace Research Institute Oslo).
+Forthcoming, Journal of Peace Research.

 "Group Organization, Elections and Urban Social Disorder in the Developing World."
 With Henrik Urdal, Halvard Buhaug (Peace Research Institute Oslo) and Elisabeth Rosvold (University of Stockholm).
-Forthcoming, Democratization.
+Democratization 28 (8): 1525-1534.

 "Does Trade Cause Protests?"
 With Haeyong Lim (Jeju Peace Institute)